-Before a new position or position vacancy, as determined to exist by the department head and the corresponding County committee, is filled, it shall be posted in the subject department for a period of ten (10) working days.
+Before a new position or position vacancy, as determined to exist by the department head and the corresponding County committee, is filled, it shall be posted in the subject department for a period of ten (10) working days to run concurrently.
 Said notice shall include the qualifications necessary for the performance of job functions, and a description of the duties and responsibilities of the position.
 Interested persons, who are current County employees shall submit a written application to the department head within said period.
-Each interested employee who applies for the posted position will be considered according to his or her qualifications.
-In the event the position remains vacant, the County may then fill the position with a new employee.
+Each interested employee who applies for the position remains vacant, the County may then fill the position with a new employee.